Trex Company, Inc.: Notable international projects

+Products

+The company offers five tiers of composite decking products and provides a variety of residential railing profiles, colors, and materials.
+Through licensing agreements, Trex-branded complementary items are available for purchase.

 Environmental considerations

 Trex promotes an environmental stance as part of its commercial appeal in the marketplace.

 Recycled components

-Trex composite decking contains more than 95% recycled content and offers verification by ICC-ES.
-In July 2010 Trex received a Verification of Attributes Report (VAR-1011) from the International Code Council Evaluation Service (ICC-ES) under the Sustainable Attributes Verification and Evaluation Program.
-The verification validates Trex's wood-alternative products are manufactured with a minimum of 95.4% recycled content.
-Trex claims is the first composite decking manufacturer to obtain this certification.
+Trex composite decking contains up to 95% recycled and reclaimed content and offers verification by ICC-ES.
+In July 2010 Trex received a Verification of Attributes Report (VAR-1011) from the International Code Council Evaluation Service under the Sustainable Attributes Verification and Evaluation Program.
+The verification validates that Trex's wood-alternative decking products are manufactured with a minimum of 95.4% recycled content.
+Trex claims it is the first composite decking manufacturer to obtain this certification.
+VAR-1011 was renewed and reissued by ICC-ES in June 2025.

+Recycled initiatives

+In 2024, Trex launched the NexTrex Plastic Recycling Drop-Off Directory, an online searchable platform dedicated to connecting eco-minded Americans with local recycling partners.
+The directory includes approximately 10,000 drop-off locations across all 50 states.